Skip to content

 The database value with t=1 contains one patient with id=0 and content hash ba9c9b24, because the second patient was created later at t=2.
 The index access algorithm will not find an entry for the patient with id=1 on a database value with t=1 because there is no index key with type=Patient, id=1 and t<=1.
 However, the database value with t=2 will contain the patient with id=1 and additionally contains the patient with id=0 because there is a key with type=Patient, id=0 and t<=2.
 Next, the database value with t=3 still contains the same content hash for the patient with id=1 and reflects the update on patient with id=0 because the key (Patient, 0, 3) is now the one with the greatest t<=3, resulting in the content hash b7e3e5f8.
 Finally, the database value with t=4 doesn't contain the patient with id=0 anymore, because it was deleted.
 As can be seen in the index, deleting a resource is done by adding the information that it was deleted at some point in time.

-In addition to direct resource lookup, the ResourceAsOf index is used for listing all versions of a particular resource, listing all resources of a particular type and listing all resources at all.
-Listings are done by scanning through the index and for the non-history case, skipping versions not appropriate for the t of the database value.
+In addition to direct resource lookups, the ResourceAsOf index is used for listing all versions of a particular resource, all resources of a particular type, and all resources in the database.
+Listings are done by scanning through the index and for the non-history case, skipping versions not appropriate for the logical timestamp t of the database value.

 TypeAsOf